selfcustody/krux/docs/getting-started/generating-a-mnemonic.en.md

 Krux has support for creating 12 and 24-word mnemonic seed phrases.
-Since true entropy is difficult to produce, especially with an embedded device, we recommend to outsources entropy generation using dice rolls, but it is also possible to use camera as source of entropy to quickly create a mnemonic.
+Since true entropy is difficult to produce, especially with an embedded device, we recommend to outsource entropy generation using dice rolls, but it is also possible to use camera as a source of entropy to quickly create a mnemonic.
 At the start screen, once you select `New Mnemonic`, you will be taken to a second menu where you can choose to create a mnemonic via camera, via rolls of a D6 (standard six-sided die) or D20 (20-sided die).

 <img src="../../img/maixpy_m5stickv/new-mnemonic-options-125.png">